Sunday, December 13, 2020

 Other cities, like Lalitpur and Bhaktapur, comprise the Kathmandu valley and overlook the heritage site on top of a hill.
 Swayambhunath offers a breathtaking view of the Kathmandu Valley on a bright sunny day with clear blue skies.

-Swayambhunath, my first stop among the World Heritage sites recommended by my tour guide, was a sight to behold.
-The ancient structures, some dating back to the 5th century, were a testament to the rich history of Nepal.
-The presence of monkeys everywhere added a unique charm to the place, earning it the nickname 'Monkey Temple '.
+My first stop among the World Heritage sites recommended by my tour guide was Swayambhunath.
+The ancient structures, some dating back to the 5th century, were a testament to Nepal's rich history.
+Monkeys everywhere added a unique charm to the place, earning it the nickname 'Monkey Temple '.

 I was happy to have visited one of the oldest heritage sites built in the 5th century, long before the birth of Buddhism in Nepal.
 But then, I knew that Nepal was an old country, just like India, so they had these heritage structures back in the early days of civilization.

-Nepal is a great nation that was once ruled by a King when it was an absolute monarchy.
+Nepal is a great nation that was once ruled by a King as an absolute monarchy.
 However, in 2008, a constituent assembly created a federal democratic republic.

 During my stay, I immersed myself in the rich culture and traditions of the Nepalese people.
 I learned about their unique festivals, such as Dashain and Tihar, and their reverence for the Himalayas.
 While Kathmandu may not be as extravagant or developed as other world cities, its natural charm and the warm hospitality of its people make it a must-visit for any tourist.

-As much as I wanted to discover more about Nepal, my almost week-long vacation ended, and it was time for my re-entry to India.
+As much as I wanted to discover more about Nepal, my almost week-long vacation ended, and it was time to re-enter India.

 On a short visit, I created meaningful memories that have left a lasting impression on my heart.
 Nepal is Amazing, and its charm is everlasting.